casper-network/docs/source/docs/casper/resources/tutorials/beginner/upgrade-contract.md

 If you explore [the code](https://github.com/casper-ecosystem/counter/), you will observe the different versions of the contract.

-- contract-v1 is the counter contract you can see in the [A Counter on the Testnet](/counter-testnet/) tutorial.
+- `contract-v1` is the counter contract you can see in the [A Counter on the Testnet](/counter-testnet/) tutorial
-- contract-v2 is the contract with the new `counter_decrement` entry point.
+- `contract-v2` is the contract with the new `counter_decrement` entry point

 :::